hnguye89/Cybcersecurity-Bootcamp-Project/README.md

 * Enables and configures the system module
 * Configures and launches Filebeat

-After successfully configuring the ELK instances:
+After successfully configuring the ELK instances, it will show on the "docker ps" list:

 ![fast_n_furious](https://user-images.githubusercontent.com/77870466/122321810-7a0cd180-cef2-11eb-862a-293700d74d83.jpg)